 The surface layer temperature and salinity conditions of the Gulf are monitored by various complementary methods.
-The first is the shipboard thermosalinograph network (Galbraith et al. 2002), which consists of temperature-salinity sensors (SBE-21; Sea-Bird Electronics Inc., Bellevue, WA) that have been installed on various ships starting with the commercial ship Cicero of Oceanex Inc. in 1999 (retired in 2006) and on the Cabot from 2006 to fall 2013.
+The first is the shipboard thermosalinograph network (Galbraith et al. 2002), which consists of temperature-salinity sensors (SBE-21: Sea-Bird Electronics Inc., Bellevue, WA) that have been installed on various ships starting with the commercial ship Cicero of Oceanex Inc. in 1999 (retired in 2006) and on the Cabot from 2006 to fall 2013.
 The Oceanex Connaigra, was outfitted with a thermosalinograph in early 2015.
-Fig. 12 shows a mean annual cycle of water temperature at a depth of 8 m along the Montréal to St. John's shipping route based on thermosalinograph data collected from 2000 to 2022.
+Fig. 12 shows a mean annual cycle of water temperature at a depth of 8 m along the Montréal to St. John's shipping route based on thermosalinograph data collected from 2000 to 2021.
 The data were averaged for each day of the year at intervals of 0.1 degrees of longitude to create a climatological composite along the ship track.
 The most striking climatological feature is the area at the head of the Laurentian Trough (69.5°W), where strong vertical mixing leads to cold summer water temperatures (around 5 °C to 6 °C and sometimes lower) and winter temperatures that are always above freezing (see also Fig. 11).
 The climatological cycle shows the progression to winter conditions, first reaching near-freezing temperatures in the Estuary and then progressing eastward with time, usually reaching Cabot Strait by the end of the winter (but no further).

-4.2 THERMOGRAPH NETWORK
+THERMOGRAPH NETWORK

 The second data source is the Maurice Lamontagne Institute thermograph network (Pettigrew et al. 2016, 2017), which consists of a number of stations with moored instruments recording water temperature every 5 to 30 minutes (Fig. 13).
 Most instruments are installed on Coast Guard buoys that are deployed in the ice-free season, but a few stations are monitored year-round.
 The data are typically only available after the instruments are recovered except for oceanographic buoys that transmit data in real-time.
-There are many new stations this year thanks to the efforts of Dr Virginie Roy who worked to establish new stations in mollusc fishing areas.
+Some station data had not yet arrived for processing at the time of the writing and are missing from this year's report.